148: Living as an Expat in Hungary, England, and Portugal – Kris Broholm

 RELATED PODCAST EPISODES

-HOW TO REACH KRIS BROHOLM
+HOW TO FIND KRIS BROHOLM’S WORK

 My friendship with Kris goes back a few years now and I am thrilled to finally have him on my podcast.
 We have worked on some projects together and we’ve become friends and I’ve watched Kris travel the world and experience the best of what life has to offer.
 I look forward to seeing what the future holds for you, my friend!